EPA: Diesel Jeep SUVs, Ram trucks violate Clean Air Act

 Today's EPA announcement affects all 2014-2016 Jeep Grand Cherokee and Ram 1500 models equipped with a 3.0-liter turbodiesel V-6 engine, which FCA markets as EcoDiesel.
 That's about 100,000 SUVs and pickups.
 There are no 2017 model year Grand Cherokee or Ram 1500 EcoDiesel models as the EPA discovered the 8 AECDs while it was attempting to certify the vehicle for the 2017 model year.

-The EPA said that the AECDs are software designed to make the vehicles perform differently by emitting considerably lower emissions during emissions testing than in real-world use.
+The EPA said that the AECDs are software designed to make the vehicles perform differently by emitting considerably lower NOx emissions during testing than in real-world use.
 Not disclosing the presence of AECDs in a vehicle's software to the EPA is a violation of the Clean Air Act.
 If the EPA decides that the AECDs are indeed defeat devices that were intentionally installed, it could levy civil fines of up to $44,539 per vehicle, in accordance with the Clean Air Act; that could mean upwards of $4.4 billion in fines.

 More than half a dozen Volkswagen executives in Germany have been arrested over that automaker's scandal, but the EPA made no comment regarding FCA's management or engineers.